Team3128/camp/about/schedule.md

 ## Food Plan

-Our weekly plan features local food companies that provide kid friendly options.
+Kids are able to bring their own lunches any day of camp.
+We will also have Our weekly plan features local food companies that provide kid friendly options.
-Kids are able to bring their lunch any or all days.
 Please let you camper's Room Leader know about any special dietary circumstances.

 #### Snacks